 "But I am afraid that as the serpent deceived Eve by his cunning, your thoughts will be led astray from a sincere and pure devotion to Christ."

 Let me tell you, you didn't prompt that idea.
 Yes, that thought ran through your mind, but it was planted there by someone else.
 It was an evil thought planted by Satan himself.

-Not only does he whisper lies into your brain so that we are deceived and led astray, but he also puts them into the first person to make you believe you thought them in the first place!
-And then, like the backstabbing demon he is, he comes around the backside and points a finger at you, condemning you for thinking such evil and ugly thoughts.
-They weren't even your thoughts to begin with.
+Not only does he whisper lies into our brains so that we are deceived and led astray, but he also puts them into the first person to make us believe we thought them in the first place.
+And then, like the backstabbing demon he is, he comes around the behind us and points a finger at us, condemning us for thinking such evil and ugly thoughts.

-When we are condemned, or when we feel condemned, anxiety springs forth in our heart.
-When we have negative thoughts or continue in a negative pattern of thought, anxiety springs forth in our heart.
-When we have thoughts based in fear, in lies, in darkness, it gives birth to negative patterns, and anxiety springs forth in our heart.
+When we are condemned or when we feel condemned, anxiety springs forth in our heart.
+When we have negative thoughts or continue in a negative pattern of thinking, anxiety springs forth in our heart.
+When we have thoughts based in fear, in lies, in darkness, anxiety springs forth in our heart.

 How Do We Change The Narrative?